neelfrost19/invoices.api/README.md

 ### Library used

-- Joi : used for types validation
+- Joi : used for types validation of body of request
 - Luxon : used for getting simplified date methods
 - Uuid : used for getting unique ids
 - Dotenv : used for loading envs from proccess.env
 - Winston : used for logging
-- Jsonwebtoken
+- Jsonwebtoken : used for jwt tokens for user authentication

 ### Installation